 E. If student is not satisfied with the decision of the Director of the school, student may seek assistance through the New Jersey Department of Education.
 Only complaints related teacher credentials and curriculum will be accepted by the Department of Education (Fifth Step)

 New Jersey Department of Labor and Workforce Development Center for Occupational Employment Information Unit P.O.
-Box 057 Trenton, New Jersey 08625-0057 complaint to the school for a response.
-The Commission will keep the complainant(s) informed as to the status of the complaint as well as the final resolution.
-Please direct all inquiries to:
+Box 057 Trenton, New Jersey 08625-0057

 F. Accrediting Commission of Career Schools and Colleges (Last step)